Skip to main content

 3. Copy your API key.
 It’s shown once and can’t be retrieved later.

-Your trigger URL will be:
+Your Trigger URL will follow this format:

-POST https://macrohook.macroscope.com/api/v1/workspaces/{workspaceType}/{workspaceId}/query-agent-webhook-trigger
+POST https://hooks.macroscope.com/api/v1/workspaces/{workspaceType}/{workspaceId}/query-agent-webhook-trigger

 URL Allowlisting